antronerds/r2-tutorials/docs/Integrative_analysis_WGS_data.md

 	[**Figure 1: Choose the ChIPSeq module**](_static/images/IntAnalysis_WGS_inssSt2Subset.png)

 3. Here we entered the detailed view of the circos plot section.
-On the right side you can open different tabs with informatio
+   On the right side you can open different information tabs.
 	1. Sample annotation.
 	2. Somatic structural variants.
 	3. Somatic structural variants of a limited size inside or close to genes that could be affected by them.